 Apple Cinnamon Oatmeal Bars are packed with heart-healthy old fashioned oats, coconut oil, tons of cinnamon, fresh apples, and sweetened with pure maple syrup.
 No processed-sugar needed.
-Plus, those of you who are banana-averse/allergic, these bars call for unsweetened applesauce as a binder/sweetener instead of mashed bananas.
+Plus, for those of you who are banana-averse/allergic, these bars call for unsweetened applesauce as a binder/sweetener instead of mashed bananas.
+I recommend using Granny Smith apples but honestly, you can use whatever you prefer or have on hand.

-Start by processing 1 cup gluten-free old fashioned oats in a food processor or blender until you have oat flour (alternatively you could use a scant cup store-bought oat flour,) then add to a large bowl with 1-1/2 cups whole gluten-free old fashioned oats, 1-1/2 teaspoons cinnamon, 1/2 teaspoon baking powder, and 1/4 teaspoon salt.
+Start by processing gluten-free old fashioned oats in a food processor or blender until you have oat flour then add to a large bowl with more whole oats, cinnamon, baking powder, and salt.
 Mix with a fork to combine.

 By the way, I wholeheartedly recommend GF Harvest gluten-free oats.
 I have no relationship or affiliation with them – I just love and appreciate their celiac-safe oat growing and processing procedures.
 These are the only oats I can eat with zero reaction which is why I buy, cough, 12lbs at a time.
 I never want to run out!

-In another bowl whisk together 1 cup milk (any kind – I use unsweetened almond milk,) 1 egg, 1/4 cup + 2 Tablespoons each pure maple syrup and unsweetened applesauce, 1/4 cup melted coconut oil, and 1 teaspoon vanilla then add to the dry ingredients and mix just until combined.
-Heads up – Costco is selling organic maple syrup for $10 right now!
+In another bowl whisk together milk (any kind – I use unsweetened almond milk,) egg, pure maple syrup, unsweetened applesauce, melted coconut oil, and vanilla then add to the dry ingredients and mix just until combined.

-Last step is to fold in 1 grated Granny Smith Apple.
-I use Granny Smith’s for all my baked apple recipes, because they hold up so well to baking, but truly any kind will work as they pretty much melt into the bars.
+The last step is to fold in a grated Granny Smith Apple.
+I use Granny Smith’s for all my baked apple recipes because they hold up so well to baking, but truly any kind will work as they pretty much melt into the bars.
 That said, you can chop the apples if you want to go for a more “apple crisp” experience – super good either way.

 Pour the mixture into a greased 8×8 pan then bake for 35-40 minutes at 350 degrees or until the edges are golden brown and the center is completely set.